wsquarepa/Discord-Bot-BLUBBADOO/README.md

 You must also be part of <a href="https://discord.gg/wmPAatT">our discord community</a>.

 To submit a bug report, submit it in the issues tab.

+| TODO:
+| - Fix the bug where all data is cleared every time I restart the bot
+| - Fix team command